folke/neoconf.nvim/README.md

-# 🗃️ Lsp Settings
+# 🗃️ settings.nvim

-**Workspace** is a lua plugin to manage global and workspace-local Neovim settings.
+**Settings.nvim** is a lua plugin to manage global and workspace-local Neovim settings.

 ## ✅ Todo